 Family Other genetic findings Reference sequences 6 Family 6 was identified through Genematcher, where labs N/A report variants in genes believed to be causative for disease but for which only have one family identified.
-This flagged an individual with biallelic PLXNB2 variants with an homozygous variant identified in PLYNR 2 was scored highest by pathogenicity prediction software after variant filtering, with no other homozygous variants with comparable scores.
+This flagged an individual with biallelic PLXNB2 variants with an overlapping disease phenotype to the other cases.
+The homozygous variant identified in PLXNB2 was scored highest by pathogenicity prediction software after variant filtering, with no other homozygous variants with comparable scores.

 Supplementary Table 3.
-Details of other genetic findings in affected individuals after variant fil tering.
+Details of other genetic findings in affected individuals after variant filtering.